- Foliage color, lack of flowering or overall vigor can be signs of when fertilizer is needed.

 - The three numbers on the fertilizer bag represent the percentage of N-P-K

-- A fertilizer analysis of 10-8-15 means this fertilizer is 10 percent nitrogen, 8 percent phosphorous, and 15 percent potassium.
+- A fertilizer analysis of 10-8-15 means the fertilizer has 10 percent nitrogen, 8 percent phosphorous, and 15 percent potassium.

-- Don’t apply fertilizer later that mid-July as this will stimulate new growth late in the season.
+- Don’t apply fertilizer later than mid-July as this will stimulate new growth late in the season.

 - This new growth may not have time to “harden off” (become acclimated to colder temperatures).

-- This new growth is much more likely to suffer winter injury and dieback.
-See Protecting Trees and Shrubs from Winter Damage.
+- New growth is much more likely to suffer winter injury and dieback.
+See Protecting trees and shrubs from winter damage.

 - If a plant is nutrient-stressed, a slow or timed-release fertilizer can be applied in late summer up until late fall.
 This can help evergreens tolerate winter and emerge healthier in the spring.

-If conditions continue to be dry after you've fertilized (e.g. little to no rainfall), be sure to water your evergreens regularly through late fall.
+- If conditions continue to be dry after you've fertilized (e.g. little to no rainfall), be sure to water your evergreens regularly through late fall.
+See Water Wisely.

 Fertilizer recommendations are usually given in pounds per thousand square feet.
 To find out how much to use, figure out roughly how many square feet your tree or shrub covers.
 For instance a spruce that measures 5 feet across would cover 25 square feet.